HiddeFok/consequences-of-recourse/README.md

-# Code for experiments accomponied with the paper Risk of Recourse
+# Experiments of the paper Risk of Recourse in Binary Classification

 This repository contains all the relevant code to run the experiments that are conducted in the paper 'The Risks of Recourse in Binary Classification'.

 ## Installing the requirements